kaisenlinux/velero/site/content/docs/main/file-system-backup.md

 - It access the file system from the mounted hostpath directory, so Velero Node Agent pods need to run as root user and even under privileged mode in some environments.

 **NOTE:** hostPath volumes are not supported, but the [local volume type][5] is supported.
+**NOTE:** restic is under the deprecation process by following [Velero Deprecation Policy][17], for more details, see the Restic Deprecation section.

 ## Setup File System Backup